nightwatchjs/nightwatch/.github/CONTRIBUTING.md

 ## Submitting a pull request
 Thanks in advance for your contribution.

-1. Follow the usual git workflow for submitting a pull request
+1. Follow the usual git workflow for submitting a pull request:
    * fork the project
-  * create a new branch from master (e.g. `features/my-new-feature` or `issue/123-my-bugfix`)
+   * create a new branch from main (e.g. `features/my-new-feature` or `issue/123-my-bugfix`)
+   * add your changes
+   * try to run some Nightwatch tests locally to test the functionality after making your changes: `npm run dev -- examples/tests/ecosia.js --env chrome`
+   * run Nightwatch unit tests locally: `npm test`
+     or, run individual tests: `npm run mocha -- test/src/api/commands/client/testWaitUntil.js`
+   * commit your changes and create a pull request

-2. If you're fixing a bug also create an issue if one doesn't exist yet
+2. If you're fixing a bug, also create an issue if one doesn't exist yet.
-3. If it's a new feature/enhancemnt explain why do you think it's necessary
+3. If it's a new feature/enhancement, explain why do you think it's necessary.
-4. If your change include drastic or low level changes please discuss them to make sure they will be accepted and what the impact will be
+4. If your change include drastic or low level changes please discuss them to make sure they will be accepted and what the impact will be.
-5. If your change is based on exisiting functionality please consider refactoring first.
-Pull requests that duplicate code will not make it in very quick, if at all
+5. If your change is based on existing functionality, please consider refactoring first.
+Pull requests that duplicate code will not make it in very quick, if at all.
-6. Do not include changes that are not related to the issue at hand
+6. Do not include changes that are not related to the issue at hand.
 6. Follow the same coding style with regards to spaces, semicolons, variable naming etc.
-7. Always add tests - after all this _is_ a testing framework
+7. Always add tests - after all this _is_ a testing framework.